Kangyaopeng/ALU/README.md

 # ALU
-it's a simple RTL use for UVM Verification
+1. it's a simple RTL use for UVM Verification
+2. a simulation with upf